Learning. Listening. Practicing.

 With a background in Biology, and a lifetime in the Pacific Northwest, sustainability is a core value in my life and my business.
 I am always looking to learn how to run our studio more sustainably.
 From sourcing more eco-friendly chemicals and supplies, to properly recycling our studio waste, to choosing our packaging, there's always new room to improve.
 Blog post coming soon on our favorite sustainability tips for jewelers.

 Jewelry is for everyone.
 As a note (but not an excuse), being mainly a one-woman show means that many of our modeled jewelry photographs feature my own neck or hand, which might not look like yours.
-We are committed to promoting diversity in our own content, and to supporting BIPOC models, creatives, and photographers in our collaborations.
+We are committed to promoting diversity in our own content, and to supporting diverse models, creatives, and collaborators as we grow.
 We aim to provide size inclusive and non-gendered options for our designs, and to create content that helps all consumers feel represented in the media we share.

 Love is love, and we fully support the LGBTQIA community.
 We commit to adding more representation of all partners in love, and using inclusive language in our media.